 A 50/50 split on all streaming platform royalties

 Thanks to the reach of our storytellers’ channels, many people Shazam the tracks they like and seek them out on music streaming platforms.
 All royalties we collect from these platforms are split down the middle (50/50), even if the music creators are no longer working with Epidemic Sound.

 A quarterly ‘Soundtrack Bonus’ for all music creators

-Starting in 2021, Epidemic Sound introduced a Soundtrack Bonus pool of $1,000,000 for the year.
+Starting in 2021, Epidemic Sound introduced a Soundtrack Bonus pool, which is set at $2.5 million for the year.
 Each quarter, music creators will receive a Soundtrack Bonus proportional to the performance of their tracks in our Epidemic Player.
 In an ever-changing world, our ambition is to continuously develop our compensation model; the addition of the Soundtrack Bonus reflects our commitment to constantly evolve and improve how music creators can make a living in music.

 Next up we’ll be sharing stories directly from our music creators on how they make a living in music.
 Until then...if you have any questions, drop us a note here or visit our ‘For Artists’ page to get in touch with our music team.

 *Disclaimer: We pay all of our music creators and content creators for their time and expertise in any collaborations we film.